WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

 Do not plug in the USB until the instructions say to.

+New to soldering?
+Check out this decent tutorial from Spark Fun: https://learn.sparkfun.com/tutorials/how-to-solder-through-hole-soldering

 # 1) Assemble the Chassis Electronics

 We will be wiring this module: